 Willingness to pay (WTP) is the maximum price a consumer is willing to pay in exchange for a product/service.
 We use this metric to price our products in line with customer expectations, and thus, increase their likelihood of purchase.

 How to conduct a WTP research

 Step one: Segment the market

-As a first step, you should identify your buyer personas.
+As a first step, identify your buyer personas.
 A buyer persona is a profile that mirrors the ideal customer of a product.
-Usually, there are multiple buyer personas of a single product.
+Usually, there are multiple buyer personas for a product.

-Think of a person that earns $5000 monthly income and another one that earns $7000.
+Think of a person that earns a $5000 monthly income and another one that earns $7000.

 Naturally, they have different levels of purchasing power.
-That’s one reason why businesses segment the target audience.
+That’s one reason why businesses segment their target audience.
 The other factors they count in include:

 - Location: Region, Country, State, City, sometimes even neighborhood